Avaiga/taipy-doc/docs/manuals/core/concepts/scenario.md

 We have introduced within Taipy the important concept of a `Scenario^`.
-The Taipy Scenario represents an instance of a business problem to solve on consistent data and parameter sets.
+A Taipy Scenario represents an instance of a business problem to solve on consistent data and parameter sets.

 As its name implies, with Taipy scenarios the users can instantiate different versions of a business